EVENTFLOW

 Attendee Persona

 The user scenarios helped highlight moments where coordination often breaks down.
-It also guided critical design decisions around categorization, notification logic, and how information should be structured for two user groups with very different priorities.
+It also guided critical design decisions around categorization, notification logic, and how information should be structured for two user groups.

-How might we reduce confusion or missed information by streamlining updates and reminders?
+…how might we reduce confusion or missed information?

-How might we reduce confusion or missed information by streamlining updates and reminders?
+…how might we reduce confusion or missed information?

 CREATING THE FRAMEWORK